 |District of Columbia||$102,730|

-Tools & Technologies Used by Customs Brokers
+What Tools & Technology do Customs Brokers Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Customs Brokers: